Control options within InDesign, using the PrintUI Plug-in:

 - Limit document colors to current spread: If enabled (default is disabled), document colors can be restricted to the current page.

-- Select colors with eye dropper: If enabled (default is disabled), user can select document colors by clicking anywhere on the page using the eye dropper.
+- Select colors with eye dropper: If enabled (default is disabled), user can select and use any color via "eye dropper".

 - Allow advanced options in the image palette: If enabled (default), and layer is unlocked, user can rotate, re-align, etc, the image layer.